reorx/blog/content/posts/20220419 A look into Heptabase split writing experience/index.md

 Traditional note-taking tools are keen on providing more than enough ways for dumping your thoughts into notes, but lack methodologies on how to retrieve and use notes.
 The way Heptabase organizes and interacts with the data is what really empowers the user to think and write more efficiently.

 Back to the video at the beginning, after watching it I noticed a very interesting feature.
-I can't stop thinking of it and really wish to have something similar in Obsidian (yeah, I'm an Obsidian fan).
+I can't stop thinking of it and really wish to have something similar in other note-taking or PMK tools like Obsidian (yeah, I'm an Obsidian fan).

 ## The feature